 22. How can I check if a business is VAT registered and/or registered for CIS?

-HMRC says businesses do not need to verify the CIS registration of existing customers for the purposes of the VAT reverse charge for construction, although businesses might want to review that existing documentation is present and correct, such as a deductions certificate.
+HMRC says businesses don’t need to verify the CIS registration of existing customers for the purposes of the VAT reverse charge for construction, although businesses might want to review that existing documentation is present and correct, such as a deductions certificate.

 Sub-contractors can verify CIS registration by asking the contractor for details, and should retain a copy of any documentation received.

-Contractors should use the CIS verification system or their CIS software when taking on new sub-contractors.
-This requires you to have placed an order with the sub-contractor before use, but HMRC says that for this purpose you can tick the box even if no order has been placed.
+This requires you to have placed an order with the sub-contractor before use, but HMRC says that for this purpose, you can tick the box even if no order has been placed.

-To check a sole trader for the VAT reverse charge for construction, you’ll need to input the following details, that you might need to request from them:
+To check a sole trader for the VAT reverse charge for construction, you need to input the following details, that you might need to request from them: